qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 Domestic-Spaces-in-Post-Mao-China-On-Electronic-Household-Appliances/Minan/p/book/9780367886523">On Electronic Household Appliances</a>
 - <a href="https://qiushi-zhou.github.io/PDF/HRI-2025-Assisting.pdf">Assisting MoCap-Based Teleoperation of Robot Arm using AR Visualisations</a>

-## AI-assisted Interaction with XR Mirrors
+## AI-assisted Interaction with Mirrors
-Mirror provides a specific context for interaction, as the goal is typically the same and the image one expected to see "oneself" is typically the same, enabling a much simper context space for recognition of user intention and action. art proj: "what do you expect?" eye contact for glance interaction?
 ![alt text](assets/images/recruitment/mirror.png)
-During my PhD, I have established my expertise in the international HCI community on using mirrors for novel XR interaction.
-I have pioneered this topic with a design space that covers the use of the two bodies/perspectives across the mirror, the egocentric and allocentric frames of reference for anchoring objects, and the use of the space behind the mirror as reflection or extension of the physical space [1].

-I have further explored this space with novel XR interfaces, including a motor training interface that enables learners to effectively acquire physical movements demonstrated by a virtual instructor aligned with their mirror reflections [2], and a series of visualisations in mirrors to help dancers reinterpret their movements for dance improvisation [3].
+Easily found in most domestic and public spaces, mirrors are strange objects that afford a specific type of interaction, as the goal is typically seeing oneself.
+This specificity in the context of its use simplifies the task of recognsing user intention and action, and allows us to design richer interaction capabilities with mirrors.
+While the main theme of my PhD research was designing novel interaction with mirrors in XR, I am now interested in exploring opportunities of enriching the interaction with mirrors with AI.

+In this project, we will explore ways of integrating the capability of AI, including LLM and generative models, into the interactive experience with mirrors that are beyond the typical conversational-agent or heads-up-display ideas.
+Starting from a more substantial understanding of the relationship between the user and their reflected image in the mirror, we will identify opportunities to augment/modify this experience through visual medium, with XR headsets and/or smart mirrors.
+Together, we will design and build flashy prototypes that can be used in research projects and art installations.

 ### Reading Material

 - <a href="https://qiushi-zhou.github.io/PDF/IMWUT-2023-RR.pdf">Reflected Reality: Augmented Reality through the Mirror</a>
 - <a href="https://qiushi-zhou.github.io/PDF/CHI-2023-Dance.pdf">Here and Now: Creating Improvisational Dance Movements with an MR Mirror</a>
 - <a href="https://qiushi-zhou.github.io/PDF/DIS-2022-Movement.pdf">Movement Guidance using a Mixed Reality Mirror</a>
+- <a href="https://www.biometricmirror.com/">Biometric Mirror</a>

 ## Theoretical and Historical Reflections on Interaction Design Concepts and Principles
 ![alt text](assets/images/recruitment/history.png)